-- Get a grinder and add the red chillies, chopped onion, ginger-garlic pieces, roasted chana dal, salt and water in it.
+- Get a grinder and add the red chilies, chopped onion, ginger-garlic pieces, roasted chana dal, salt and water in it.

-- Grind these ingredients to a fine paste.
+- Grind these ingredients into a fine paste.

 - Use this freshly made chutney on the dosa surface.

-Everything else is exactly similar to conventional masala dosa, but this chutney will take your dosa to a new level all together.
+Everything else is exactly similar to conventional masala dosa, but this chutney will take your dosa to a new level altogether.

 11. Schezwan Dosa

-How about a Schezwan dosa for quick snack?
+How about a Schezwan dosa for the quick snack?

 If you like Desi-Chinese delicacies, you’d also want to try out this interesting variety of dosa.
 Its preparation method is quite easy and you can make it without any expensive ingredients.

-All you need is the good ol’ Schezwan sauce, which can be made at home as well.
+All you need is the good old Schezwan sauce, which can be made at home as well.

 Schezwan dosa preparation method –